Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Low Background Assay Techniques and Screening Results

 \subsection{NAA}

 Neutron activation analysis refers to a technique of analyzing elemental composition of a sample material using neutron activation.
-In the sample material, nuclei activated by neutrons emit characteristics $\gamma$ radiation and decay to corresponding daughter nuclei.
+In the sample material, nuclei activated by neutrons emit characteristics $\gamma$ radiation and decay into corresponding daughter nuclei.
 Take $^{238}$U as an example, the reaction chain is shown as follows:

 $^{238}$U activated by neutrons decays to $^{239}$Pu with sufficiently long half lives ($2.4\times10^4$ y).
 The decay time of activated atoms can be boosted by a factor of $10^{11}$ (= ratio of half-lives of $^{238}$U and $^{239}$Np).
-The gamma radiation occur during the reaction could be thus measured by a HPGe detector.
+The gamma radiation occurring during the reaction could be thus measured by a HPGe detector.
 NAA can achieve substantially greater sensitivity than direct $\gamma$ ray counting, typically at ppt and sub-ppt levels \cite{junocollaboration2021radioactivity}.

-For PandaX-4T, NAA was used for screening PTFE, using the TRIGA Mark II research reactor of University of Pavia (Italy) as the neutron source and the HPGe detectors at the Radioactivity Laboratory of Milano-Bicocca University.
+For PandaX-4T, NAA was used for screening PTFE, using the TRIGA Mark II research reactor of the University of Pavia (Italy) as neutron source and HPGe detectors at the Radioactivity Laboratory of Milano-Bicocca University.
 The raw materials of PTFE are provided by SANXIN and the processing is done by DONGYUE.
 The measurement result of PTFE by NAA is shown in Table \ref{table:NAA}.
 Direct measurements of four batches of PTFE raw materials and two batches of processed PMT R8520 holders by JP-I are carried out as well (Table \ref{table:HPGe_results}).
-In addition, PTFE parts were soaked in 35\% HNO$_3$ for 1 week before detector assembling to reduce surface contamination.
+In addition, PTFE parts were soaked in 35\% HNO$_3$ for 1 week before the assembly of the detector to reduce surface contamination.